PrestaShop/prestashop.github.io/news/_posts/2020-02-11-phpunit-security-issue-post-analysis.md

 Moreover, when the PrestaShop software upgrades a module, it only overrides already-existing files, so files that were inserted once were not removed, even if a more recent version of dependency was provided.

-This means that if a module was installed once with unprotected files, these files would remain there until someone removes or updates them.This problem also applies to themes.
+This means that if a module was installed once with unprotected files, these files would remain there until someone removes or updates them.
+This problem also applies to themes.

 ## Communication

 The security team reached out to other major CMS teams in order to inform them about the issue so they could check whether the issue affected modules or plugins on their side.

-Since last year's Google CMS Security summit, we have been part of a Slack channel that gathers many people from the CMS ecosystem (Wordpress, Joomla, host providers, etc.) to share security issues.
+Since last year's [Google CMS Security summit](https://build.prestashop.com/news/we-were-at-the-cms-security-summit-with-google/), we have been part of a Slack channel that gathers many people from the CMS ecosystem (Wordpress, Joomla, host providers, etc.) to share security issues.
 This allowed us to share frequent information with other CMS people.

 Once the full scope of the vulnerability was confirmed and that, by upgrading to the latest PrestaShop softwares, users would be protected against the vulnerability, we communicated through multiple channels to inform our users and the PrestaShop community at large about the incident.